-Upward refinancing of mortgage loan debt was not a source of funds for LREIT during the first six months of 2017.
-The opportunity to complete future upward refinancings is limited by the extent to which the existing property portfolio is leveraged, the maximum 75% mortgage loan debt to appraised value restriction pursuant to the terms of the Declaration of Trust, and market lending conditions.
+Upward refinancing of mortgage loan debt was not a source of funds for LREIT during the first nine months of 2017.
+The opportunity to complete future upward refinancings is limited by the extent to which the existing property portfolio is leveraged, the restriction in the Declaration of Trust on incurring additional mortgage indebtedness if incurring such mortgage indebtedness will result in such indebtedness exceeding 75% of appraised value as defined in the Declaration of Trust, and market lending conditions.
 The upward refinancing of mortgage loans is not expected to be a viable source of funds until market and lending conditions in Fort McMurray improve.